 Interest risk occurs as a result of investments in fixed income securities.
 Interest risk is usually measured by the duration.
-This risk is measured as the deviation in years of underweight or overweight compared to the duration benchmark.

 Inflation risk

 Inflation risk occurs as a result of changes in the inflation level of a country.
 This has an effect on various financial instruments, specifically instruments with a fixed interest rate.
 Inflation risk is already included within other risks, such as interest risk, and therefore no additional specific measures are required to manage this risk.